vedantpsj/civic-optimize-forms/README.md

 ### JSON file on server

-A json file on a server with read/write access need to be provided as file on civic-plus server has only read access and outside environment can not overwrite this file using filesystem (fs).
+A json file on a server with read/write access need to be provided as file on civic-plus server has only read access and outside environment can not overwrite this file using filesystem (fs), so a [web app](https://sandy-city.tech) to manage the inventory is added in order to manage the inventory.

+The JSON file is accessed through axios and is consumed in the code.

 ## Setup